19 Best Restaurants in San Cristobal de las Casas (2024)

 She ordered #3, one of several rice dishes on the menu, and said the flavors were incredible.
 The menu indicates which dishes are spicy as well as the house specialties.
 There are also several vegetarian options and unique teas to drink.

-Triple Restaurant Bonus: This has to be my favorite type of cuisine, so I’m not certain why I didn’t eat at more Asian restaurants in San Cristobal.
+Double Restaurant Bonus: This has to be my favorite type of cuisine, so I’m not certain why I didn’t eat at more Asian restaurants in San Cristobal.
 But I certainly scoped them out.
-Two places I wanted to try were Teddy’s Comida Coreana and Mikura Sushi.
-Another menu that caught my eye was the create your own Asian rice bowls at Tok Tok Wok.
+Two places I wanted to try were Teddy’s Comida Coreana (map) and Tok Tok Wok Thai (map).

 Best Bakeries in San Cristobal de las Casas